opencircular/docs/10_point-systems.md

 <script type="text/javascript" src="https://unpkg.com/mermaid@8.0.0-rc.8/dist/mermaid.min.js"></script>
 <script>$(document).ready(function() {mermaid.initialize({theme: 'forest'});});</script>

-PlastiPoint Gamification System
+PlastiPoint System Design
 ================================
-The PlastiPoint can be thought of as a "Non-Fungible" reward system built upon a gamification framework.
-Demographics, regionality, market forces and reward liquitity all effect the system.
+The PlastiPoint system can be thought of as a "Non-Fungible" point reward system built upon a gamification framework of services.
+The three main components are:
+1. Chart of Weights to Point Conversions
+2. Chart of Services and Costs
+3. Redemption Chart of Points to Rewards

+Demographics, regionality,
+market forces and reward liquitity all effect the system.
 More on the explaination of this below but first lets examine some popular point systems that exist today.